What Is a Gallbladder

 for a gallbladder rupture, such as:

 - color flow Doppler ultrasound

-materials injected into the body and then tracked with a specialized camera)
+materials injected into the body that are tracked with a specialized camera

 Treatment for Gallbladder Rupture